Rohan0804Singh/Startup-Case-Study/README.md

 2) Who are the important investors?
 3) What are the hot fields that get a lot of funding these days?

+## Feedback and Support
+For any queries, feedback or suggestions please reach out to: rohan0804singh@gmail.com